BIYUEHU/biyuehu/README.md

 ### Welcome to this profile 👋
 > Tell you a secret about me,that is me to like you,can you give 🦊 a warm encouragement?

-- 😄 The best love character is [`Furukawa Nagisa(古河渚/ふるかわ ナギさ)`](https://bgm.tv/character/4) from the key anime《Clannad》
+- 😄 The best love character is [Furukawa Nagisa(古河渚/ふるかわ ナギさ)](https://bgm.tv/character/4) from the key anime《Clannad》
 - 🌱 I'm currently learning Rust and C
-- ⚡Languages and Technology stack
+- ⚡Languages and Technology stack:

 ![](https://img.shields.io/badge/TypeScript-%230088FF)
 ![](https://img.shields.io/badge/PHP-7a86b8)